hashicorp/terraform-provider-google/website/docs/r/compute_attached_disk.html.markdown

 # google\_compute\_attached\_disk

-Persistent disks can be attached to a compute instance using [the `attach_disk` section within the compute instance configuration](https://www.terraform.io/docs/providers/google/r/compute_instance.html#attached_disk).
+Persistent disks can be attached to a compute instance using [the `attached_disk` section within the compute instance configuration](https://www.terraform.io/docs/providers/google/r/compute_instance.html#attached_disk).
-However there may be situations where managing the attached disks via the compute instance config isn't preferable or possible.
-For example: attaching dynamic numbers of disks using the `count` variable.
+However there may be situations where managing the attached disks via the compute instance config isn't preferable or possible, such as attaching dynamic numbers of disks using the `count` variable.